Praful22/A1-unitree-Quadrupedal-robot/README.md

 Spinning in Place: https://youtu.be/dvJnvrmFhn8?si=YSv_Gh6Unfd6vPHH

 #### Task 2
 - Running: The 10 m goal was reached in a time of 4.75s, as shown in Fig. 9, with an average velocity of 2.5, after ramp-up.
 This was achieved with a trotting gait with a short flight phase.
-A video of the motion, as well as a close-up slowed-down video showing the flight phase is included in the linked folder.
 Score: Per rubric - 200 / travel time(s) = 200 / 4.75 (s) = 42.1 points
 <img width="1390" alt="Screenshot 2024-05-09 at 11 29 16 PM" src="https://github.com/Praful22/A1-unitree-Quadrupedal-robot/assets/65821250/c3c55b65-e748-4210-9bb3-e1a88c258dd6">